Got BDE?⚡️

 Hi BDEs!
 Welcome to Lesson 17 of the free Big SQL Energy Beginner Course⚡️ Today we’re learning about current date & time in SQL!

-🔗Big SQL Energy Intermediate is an intermediate SQL course designed to solve real business problems hands-on using realistic data and a modern tech stack.
-You’ll walk away with 2 SQL portfolio projects, portfolio building guidance, access to the Big Data Energy Discord community, and lots of confidence for you upcoming coding interviews.
+🔗Big SQL Energy Intermediate is an intermediate SQL course designed to solve real-world business problems hands-on using realistic data and a modern tech stack.
+You’ll walk away with 2 SQL portfolio projects, portfolio building guidance, access to the Big Data Energy Discord community, and lots of confidence for you upcoming coding interviews!
+You also get access to all monthly events including masterclasses, office hours, and guest speakers.
 This course is all of the most important things I’ve learned on the job as a Senior Data Analyst in tech who grew from a $72K salary to over a $150K salary.
 And now I’m sharing it with YOU!
+It’s more than just another course— it’s a challenging program designed to upskill your SQL to the intermediate level, get ready to ace your live coding interviews, and build connections in the data community through the Discord and events.

 Lesson 17: Current Date & Time